wso2/open-healthcare-docs/en/docs/emr-connectivity/guides/emr-connector.md

     - Incoming APIs: Patient.Read(R4)
     - Production JWK Set URL: fhir.epic.com
     - Upload your created public key in step 1.

+You can further refer to the Epic Documentation on creating an [OAuth 2.0 App](https://fhir.epic.com/Documentation?docId=epiconfhirrequestprocess).

+{!includes/bal-mi-note.md!}

 === "Ballerina"
     1. Create a new ballerina project.